 Electrical/Light Failure In this situation, campus building lighting may not provide sufficient illumination in corridors and stairs for safe exiting.
 It is advisable to have a flashlight and portable radios available for emergencies.
 Plumbing Failure/Flooding Cease all operations.
 DO NOT switch on any lights or any electrical equipment.
 REMEMBER, electrical arcing can trigger an explosion.
-Notify Incident Commander and and vacate the area.
+Notify Incident Commander and Emergency Management Team immediately.
+Ventilation Problem If smoke odors come from the ventilation system, immediately notify the Incident Commander and Emergency Management Team, and if necessary, cease all operations and vacate the area.